 30 Results for 'Biomarker'

 FcMBL: Broad-Spectrum Pathogen Capture for Infectious Diseases

-Microbial contamination is the cause of life-threatening cases of sepsis, meningitis and multiple other infectious diseases that are a major cause of death world-wide.
+Microbial infection is the cause of life-threatening cases of sepsis, meningitis and multiple other diseases that are major causes of death world-wide.
 Equally prevalent are pathogenic contaminants in our environment, food, and manufacturing processes.
-In each case, the presence of microbial contaminants must be confirmed, and when they are found, they need to...
+In each case, the presence of dangerous microbes must be confirmed, and when they are found, they need to be removed,...

 Video/AnimationProject ABBIEProject ABBIE is inspired by the story of Abbie Benford, who succumbed to complications related to anaphylaxis just eight days before her 16th birthday.
 The Wyss Institute, in collaboration with Boston Children’s Hospital, is developing a wearable, non-invasive device that could sense anaphylaxis and automatically inject epinephrine in individuals who are unable to do so...

 Video/AnimationLung-on-a-ChipCombining microfabrication techniques with modern tissue engineering, lung-on-a-chip offers a new in vitro approach to drug screening by mimicking the complicated mechanical and biochemical behaviors of a human lung.
 This extended version of the video includes our findings when we mimicked pulmonary edema on the chip.
 Credit: Wyss Institute at Harvard University